 Inside, the Baskin Center contains more than a dozen classrooms, a 21st Century trial courtroom, an appellate courtroom, a two-story law library, and more than 20 faculty offices.
 The key interior feature in the center of the building is an 80-foot-high rotunda, whose glass oculus represents the “eye of God” guiding human law.
 Corridors radiating off each side of the rotunda area make the octagonal granite-floored lobby into a crossroads, creating an intentional interacting place for students and faculty.
 The lobby also serves another purpose, as a perfect space to accommodate events.

-The minimization of the building’s footprint contributes to LEED points as it covers five levels of underground parking for 520 vehicles.
+A LEED Gold® facility, the minimization of the building’s footprint contributed to earning certification, as it covers five levels of underground parking for 520 vehicles.
 Five percent of the parking is designated for low-emitting and fuel-efficient vehicles and carpool vehicles; electric charging stations are provided.
 A geothermal system provides stable temperature pre-heating and cooling for the building, and coupled with highly efficient water source heat pumps, supports 27 percent energy savings.

 Photos © Kyle Dreier Photography